roadapathy/mesa-kernel-build-guide/Linux_Kernel_Build_Guide.md

 make oldconfig  # This will copy the configuration from your current loaded/running Kernel.
 ```

 Stop here, plug in all of your devices, and activate or mount them.
 Plug in a USB drive, a webcam, start the webcam app, any other devices that you want the new Kernel to support and then run the following command to remove unused Kernel modules from the .config file.
 Unfortunately, this may remove a number of necessary files for things like KVM or Docker containers or VPN.
-However, if you activate all of these things before running the command then it will force your current Kernel to load them and become visiable to the make localmodconfig command which will add them to the .config file.
+Ideally, if you activate all of these devices before running the command then it will force your current Kernel to load them and become visible to the make localmodconfig command which will add them to the .config file.

 ```
 make localmodconfig